-The support you need and the transition plan you develop with your care providers will be unique to you.
+The support you need and the care plan you develop with your care providers in hospital and in the community will be unique to you.

-The questions in this patient guide are only a starting point.
+This conversation guide is only a starting point.

-You may have other topics you want to cover with your care professionals.
-It's important to speak to them about any other questions or concerns
+You may have other topics you want to cover with your care providers.
+It's important to speak to them about any other questions or concerns.